 Also, people don’t just need rides to meetings and coffee.
 Many of us neglected our health and dental issues in our addiction and need a check-up.

 Volunteer to take someone to the doctor or dentist.
-They may have fears about test results or fears about getting medications that would trigger a relapse.
-Going with them as support is just another way to provide service to another.
+They may have fears about test results or concerns about getting medications that would trigger a relapse — going with them as support is just another way to provide service to another.

 Carrying the Message is Answering the Call